ianphil/flare/README.md

 # Flare
 Is a command line utility that runs newman tests against an API.
-It does this by createing multiple containers in Azure Container Insances.
+It does this by createing multiple containers in Azure Container Instances (ACI).
 One executes the requests contained in a Postman collection file.
 The other serves the report generated.

 This can help you test your web app/api from any Azure Data Center where ACI instances will run.